alecthomas/vheap/README.md

     // Allocate a 32 byte block.
     b, err := h.Allocate(32)

-    // Print the blocks persistent ID (the first block is guaranteed to have an ID of 0) println(b.Id)
+    // Print the block's persistent ID (the first block is guaranteed to have an ID of 0,
+    // which is useful for storing references to other blocks) println(b.Id)

     // Copy some text into the block